PredictiveIntelligenceLab/cvit/README.md

 ### Advection

-Further instructions and details on the training and evaluation of the models can be found in `./adv/README.md`.
+Further instructions and details on the training and evaluation of the models can be found [here](./adv/README.md).

 ### Shallow Water

-Further instructions and details on the training and evaluation of the models can be found in `./swe/README.md`.
+Further instructions and details on the training and evaluation of the models can be found [here](./swe/README.md).

 ### Navier-Stokes

-Further instructions and details on the training and evaluation of the models can be found in `./ns/README.md`.
+Further instructions and details on the training and evaluation of the models can be found [here](./ns/README.md).

-## Checkpoints

-The checkpoints for our best model can be downloaded from [here](https://drive.google.com/uc?export=download&id=1eX75ekr58WrGD1B2xxAOPD-v75LAqPw8)